Isaac Padilla

-Isaac Padilla Cañadas (born 23 March 1996) is a Spanish professional footballer who currently plays for Iraqi Premier League club Al-Diwaniya as a midfielder.
+Isaac Padilla Cañadas (born 23 March 1996) is a Spanish professional footballer who plays as a midfielder.

 Career

 After playing for the youth academies of Damm and Espanyol, Padilla joined the youth academy of Spanish La Liga side Barcelona, where an injury prevented him from reaching the first team.

 For the second half of 2016/17, he signed for UE Sant Julià in Andorra, making 10 league appearances and scoring 9 goals.

 In 2019, Padilla signed for Spanish fourth division team Castelldefels.

 For the second half of 2020, he signed for Al-Diwaniya in Iraq.